prateekralhan/Pic-2-Sketch/README.md

 7. **Save Changes.** Go to the deploy tab and deploy you app and you’re done!.

 <hr>
-## NOTE:
+<b>NOTE:</b>
  *  Ensure your entire web app folder structure is maintained in the same format as you see here ( as in case of Flask ).
 <hr>